eclipse-vertx/vert.x/new/manual.md

 Some key features:

 * Polyglot.
 Write your application in JavaScript, Java or Ruby.
 It's up to you.
-Or mix and match several programming languages in a single application.
+Or mix and match several programming languages in a single /Users/timfox/projects/vert.x-ghpages/new/manual.mdapplication.

 * No more worrying about concurrency. vert.x allows you to write all your code as single threaded, freeing you from the hassle of multi-threaded programming.